Nationwide review finds patchwork, ‘broken’ systems for resolving open records disputes

 HUNTSVILLE, Ala.
 (AP) — Dana Holladay-Hollifield has worked as a nurse in Alabama for years, but never was her pay as low as it was at Huntsville Hospital.

-She wondered what executives at the not-for-profit facility were making, so she filed a public records request to find out.
+She wondered what executives at the not-for-profit facility made, so she filed a public records request to find out.
 The hospital is governed by a public board, she said, and therefore subject to the state’s open records law.

 Many months and roadblocks later, Holladay-Hollifield faced a decision: File a costly lawsuit to get the information, or give up.